rgitrepo/kubernetes-beginner-to-pro/docs/day1/docker_and_kubernetes.md

 - **Coding and Development**: Once features are approved, development begins.
 - **Testing and Release**: Features are tested extensively before the official release.

 Each release includes new features, improvements, and bug fixes, contributing to the robust and evolving ecosystem of Kubernetes.
+For more details, visit the [Kubernetes Release Page](https://kubernetes.io/releases/release/).

 ### 3. Understanding Kubernetes Controllers